Hard Rock Hotel & Casino Atlantic City: Trump Taj Mahal era: 1990–2016

 Trump raised $675 million to finance the purchase and completion of the casino, primarily through junk bonds with a 14 percent interest rate.

 The casino opened on April 2, 1990.
 With 120000 sqft of gaming space, it claimed to be the largest casino in the world (though this was disputed by the Riviera), and billed itself as the "eighth wonder of the world".
 An elaborate grand opening ceremony was held three days later.

 In 1991, the Taj Mahal went through a prepackaged bankruptcy, resulting in Trump giving a 50 percent stake in the business to its bondholders in exchange for lowered interest rates and a longer payoff schedule.

 In 1996, Trump's new publicly traded company Trump Hotels & Casino Resorts purchased Taj Mahal in a transaction that valued the property at $890 million.
 In the 1990s, Trump's Taj Mahal casino was "the world's largest, most flamboyant casino" and Trump took on an "enormous amount of debt" to launch it.
 During eighteen months after its April 2, 1990 opening, when the Casino was on the verge of bankruptcy, it became the "preferred gambling spot for Russian mobsters living in Brooklyn, according to federal investigators who tracked organized crime in New York City".
+In 1998 Department of the Treasury’s Financial Crimes Enforcement Network announced that Trump Taj Mahal Associates had paid a civil money penalty of $477,000 for failing to file reports required by the Bank Secrecy Act.

+In 2001, the building hosted the UFC 31 and UFC 32 events, which were the first UFC cards held during the leadership of Dana White.

 The Taj Mahal was the highest grossing casino in the city until the opening of The Borgata in 2003.
 In 2008, The Chairman Tower opened, bringing the complex to over 2,000 rooms.

 In 2013, the Taj Mahal opened the nation's first casino strip club, featuring scantily clad dancers.